-Join Todd Perkins for an in-depth discussion in this video Creating a UI with the Swing framework, part of Up and Running with Java Applications (2012).
+Join Todd Perkins for an in-depth discussion in this video Creating a UI with the Swing framework, part of Learning Java Applications (2012).

 Using the Swing framework, you can create a visual interface for your applications.
 In the Swing framework, elements start with a capital J. So we have JComboBbox, JTextArea, JLabel, JScrollPane.
 So the first thing we are going to do is create something called a JPanel.
 So the data type is going to be JPanel-- this is at the bottom of the constructor, right below load data--and we will call this panel.
 And a panel is basically a grouped visual area.